 I honestly had no idea I wouldn’t be able to keep up the same sort of schedule and work in the same sort of way I’d worked before (overworked masquerading as well-organsied).
 I had Kieron at home full time, I felt like I was failing and I should be able to do this!

 Needless to say, something had to give.
 And of course, it was work.
-Over the course of the next year or so I slowly made some changes to make the business work for me rather than it running me.
+Over the course of the next year or so I slowly allowed my business work for me rather than against me.
+Here are the 3 changes I made to balance motherhood with business.

 A big part of my new ethos for my business is making it fit around my life seamlessly, and leaning into what feels good rather than overthinking and doing things the way they’ve always been done because that’s what people expect.